dojimanetwork/ar-contracts/README.md

-# Heading 1
-Testing AR contracts
+# Testing AR contracts 1

 *Italic*
 This repo used to test ar contracts, interact, read and deploy contracts with arlocal.